 Please be sure to learn about open access publishing before submitting to journals/publishers, and be particularly aware of the risks associated with “predatory publishers”.

 Students must submit the following to the Faculty of Graduate and Postdoctoral Studies:

 Note: The complete application should be submitted by email to email@example.com only after travel or open access publishing has taken place.
 Applications for future travel will not be accepted.

 Upon receipt of the application form and proof of conference presentation or proof of open access publishing charge, applicant will receive an award offer of $500 from the Graduate Student Travel and Research Dissemination Fund.
 Reminder: Graduate students are eligible to receive the Fund once per degree program.

 Funds will be assigned to the student as an award via the Student Service Centre.
 Students who have signed up for direct deposit will receive the funds directly in their personal bank account.
 Otherwise, a cheque will be issued that the student will pick up from Brock Hall.

-Applications for reimbursement will be accepted only after travel is completed.
+Applications will be accepted only after travel is completed.
 Otherwise, there is no deadline for submission - students may submit Graduate Student Travel Fund applications at any time.